Simonify/sparkles/README.md

 I've removed/added a few methods which I find making more sense to this lib.

 ## Install
-You can install via npm or via Bower, query-object is also provided as AMD if you use requireJS:
+You can install via npm or via Bower, sparkles is also provided as AMD if you use requireJS:

 ```javascript
 npm install sparklesjs